TomLiDev/mildew-detector/README.md

 - Fit ML pipeline to data
 - Evaluate the ML pipeline for predictive performance against the business objectives

-EPIC 4 - Create Dashboard
+EPIC 5 - Create Streamlit Dashboard

 This epic includes the user stories which define the business user facing requirements, so that the ML project and key deliverables can be interacted with and users can engage and make use of the functionality offered.